 - 1. Use current NCDOT inspection forms for drilled piers available on the NCDOT Geotechnical Engineering Unit's webpage.
-Construct and inspect drilled piers in accordance with Section 411 of the 2012 Standard Specifications for Roads and Structures. - 2.
+Construct and inspect drilled piers in accordance with Section 411 of the 2012 Standard Specifications for Roads and Structures and the Drilled Piers Project Special Provision found elsewhere in this RFP. - 2.
 The Department will inspect drilled piers using the Shaft Inspection Device (SID) for any pours using the wet method of concrete placement and for any drilled pier excavations that cannot be visually inspected or have remained open longer than 24 hours that cannot be dewatered due to unstable soil or rock.

 - 3. The Design-Build Team shall notify Sam Lawhorn by e-mail (sclawhorn@ncdot.gov) a minimum of five days prior to required SID testing, followed by a confirmation two days prior to required SID testing.
 The Design-Build Team shall notify Sam Lawhorn of all SID testing cancellations as soon as possible at the e-mail address noted above and at (919) 329-4200. - 4.
 Install Crosshole Sonic Logging (CSL) tubes in all drilled piers.
 CSL test a minimum of 25% of drilled piers at each bridge or one per bent, whichever is greater.
 If a CSL test identifies any defect in the drilled pier, the Department has the right to request additional CSL testing as needed.
 The Department will determine which piers will be CSL tested.
 Submit CSL test information and results to the Geotechnical Engineering Unit, via the Design-Build Unit, for review and acceptance. - 5.
-The prequalified geotechnical firm that prepared the original design shall perform any changes to the foundation designs.
-All changes shall be based upon additional information, subsurface investigation and / or testing.
 Drilled pier tip elevations shall not be changed during construction unless the prequalified geotechnical firm that prepared the bridge foundation design redesigns the drilled pier from either an SPT / rock core boring, performed in accordance with ASTM standards at the subject pier location, or observations of the drilled pier excavation.
 If a drilled pier is designed based on a boring, do not drill a boring inside an open drilled pier excavation.
 Locate the boring within three pier diameters of the center of the subject pier and drill to a depth of two pier diameters below the revised tip elevation.
 If a drilled pier is redesigned based upon observations of the drilled pier excavation, the geotechnical engineer of record shall be present during the excavation to determine the actual subsurface conditions.
-Send copies of revised designs including additional subsurface information, calculations and any other supporting documentation sealed by a professional engineer registered in the State of North Carolina to the NCDOT for review and acceptance.